GustavoM96/GHM.HttpResult/README.md

 ## Result

 Is a abstract class base to Ok, Created and NoContent.
-`Result` das the result base as Errors, StatusCode and IsSuccess property.
+`Result` has the result base as Errors, StatusCode and IsSuccess property.
 `Result<TData>` is based on Result with data property

 ```csharp